Will my family court hearing go ahead?

 There are a lot of factors which must be taken into account and there is, unfortunately, no straight forward answer.
 However, you can have confidence that your specialist solicitor at David Gray will be able to advise you about these different options and the way forward for you and your family.

-We have a large, experienced Family Law team here at David Gray, please contact Louise on 0191 243 8163 or email@example.com to discuss your matter further or arrange an appointment with one of our team.
+We have a large, experienced team of family solicitors at David Gray, please contact Louise on 0191 243 8163 or firstname.lastname@example.org to discuss your matter further or arrange an appointment with one of our team.